-The EasyPIC v8 for dsPIC30 development board is equipped with the RJ-45 connector [2], allowing an external programmer/debugger to be connected.
+The EasyAVR v8 development board is equipped with the RJ-45 connector [1] and a 1x8 pin header [2]; allowing an external programmer/debugger to be connected.
 The connector supports a wiring pinout compatible with Microchip® ICD external programmers/debuggers.
-This connector also supports connection of the RJ-12 cable, connect the RJ-12 cable by simply inserting it into the center of the RJ-45 connector.